Why should I care about educating children in Africa, when so many children in my own country need help?

 What is the educational situation in Cameroon?

-In Cameroon, only primary school (US grades 1-5) is compulsory.
-Although more than 90 percent of the children attend primary school, only 55 percent of Cameroonian youth attend secondary school.
-40% graduate from lower secondary school (US grade 10) while only 6% of Cameroonian youth actually complete their high school education.
+In Cameroon, only primary school (Class 1-6) is compulsory.
+Although more than 90 percent of the children attend primary school, only 55 percent of Cameroonian youth attend secondary schools.
+Only 6% of Cameroonian youth actually complete their high school education.

 Without additional schooling children are at high risk for repeating the cycles of poverty, becoming prey to human traffickers, experiencing early and unplanned pregnancies, and surviving at a subsistence level.